-Flares - periods where your pain and symptoms are worse - are part of the unpredictability of RA, and can have a big impact on your mental and physical wellbeing.
+Flares - periods where your PsA is worse - are part of the unpredictability of PsA, and can have a big impact on your mental and physical wellbeing.

-That's why it's really important to plan in advance and have a system and care package ready for when flares strike.
+That's why it's important to plan in advance and have a plan for when flares strike.

-Learn more about flares and how to manage them in Section 5 of your self-care plan, which is all about managing the pain of RA.
+Learn more about flares and how to manage them in Section 5.